Hebrews 10:32-39

 v.
 36

 Although the writer has praised them for their attributes, continual patience (hupomene) was essential in order to bear these evils without stress or despondency.
 Hupomene describes a particular aspect of patience: the quality of endurance under pressure.
 It is a term used regarding a soldier or athlete who withstands all opponents, yet reserves the strength to win.
 Even strong confidence will eventually fail without the patience necessary to support it.
-They were to remain steadfast during persecutions, rather than seek refuge by renouncing Christ.
+They are exhorted to remain steadfast during persecutions, rather than seek refuge by renouncing Christ.

 The sequence here is reminiscent of Paul’s instructions to the church at Rome: